“Perfect is the enemy of good” Voltaire

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment” Ralph Waldo Emerson

-A bible story that reminds me that God looks after all people even those who are outcasts is God’s relationship with Hagar.
+A bible story that reminds me that God looks after all people even those who are in low social positions is God’s relationship with Hagar.

 We can take courage that God sees us too and that in His eyes we can gain confidence and accept Jesus’ love and compassion enough for ourselves to step out in faith.